squirrd/metrics/README.md

    $ cd <metrics-root>/metrics-api/
    ~~~

-1. Start the Metrics Agent
+1. Start the Metrics Agent.
+By default this will log to stdout in the same terminal.
    ~~~
    $ ./start-metrics-api
    ...